 Nitrous oxide is commonly referred to as laughing gas.
 Nitrous is a blend of two gasses, oxygen, and nitrous, and provides mild sedation during dental procedures.
-The gas is breathed through a small mask placed over the child’s nose.
-The gas is effective quickly through normal breathing and is cleared from the body quickly after it is turned off.
+The gas is breathed in through a small mask placed over the child’s nose.
+The gas takes effect quickly through normal breathing and is cleared from the body quickly after it is turned off.
 It allows your child to relax during the dental procedure while remaining fully conscious and awake.

 Prior to the use of nitrous oxide please notify our office of:

-Very young, apprehensive, or children with special needs often require a slightly stronger level of sedation to allow dental treatment to be completed safely and comfortably.
-Conscious sedation allows your child to become drowsy, possibly fall asleep, but remain conscious and maintain all refluxes throughout the procedure.
+Children that are very young, apprehensive or have special needs often require a slightly stronger level of sedation to allow dental treatment to be completed safely and comfortably.
+Conscious sedation allows your child to become drowsy or possibly fall asleep, but remain conscious and maintain all refluxes throughout the procedure.

 There are a variety of medications that can be used and the doctor will recommend the best medication for your child based on their medical history and the dental treatment required.